2009 Premier League speedway season: Summary

-New Points Scoring System
+New points scoring system

 A new points scoring systems was devised for the 2009 season in an effort to make teams more competitive even when losing.
 If a Home team were to win by 7 or more points they would receive 3 points for the win.
 However, if the away team restricted the win from 1-6 points, the home team would receive only 2 points for the win, and the away team would be awarded 1 point for losing by less than 7 away from home.

 If the match was a draw, the home team would be awarded 1 point and the away team awarded 2.

 If the away team won the match by between 1-6 points, they would be awarded 3 points with the home team collecting 0.
 And finally if the away team won by 7 or more points, they would collect 4 points with the home team again collecting 0.